Vietnam.vn - Nền tảng quảng bá Việt Nam

 Still in memory

 The best game was tug of war.
 The men's team tugged against the women's team.
 The men's team was the boys from Quyet Tien hamlet by the river; the women's team was the girls from Dong Tien hamlet by the sea; the two teams had the same number of players.
-People often say: "Better a coward than a fierce cow"!
+People often say: "a cowardly buffalo is better than a violent ox"!
 Yet the men's team of Quyet Tien lost!
 They were pulled down by the girls from the coastal village and dragged for a few meters.
 Then the two teams hugged each other amidst the girls' hearty, carefree laughter.

 The most memorable moment was the sacred moment of welcoming the New Year.
-On the 30th night, the whole family stayed up to welcome the New Year, no one wanted to go to sleep.
-My father wore his best clothes, a dark black shirt with two pockets that stretched past his knees, solemn like a shaman.
+On the night of the 30th, the whole family stayed up to welcome the New Year, no one wanted to go to sleep.
+My father wore his best clothes, a dark black shirt with 2 tight pockets that extended past his knees, solemn like a shaman.
 The Tale of Kieu was placed on the table respectfully.
-My mother prepared the sticky rice and chicken offering for the New Year's Eve.
-Incense smoke billowed, drifting in the quiet space, in the sacred moment of the universe's transition.
+My mother carried the sticky rice and chicken offering for the New Year's Eve.
+Incense smoke billowed, lingering in the quiet space, in the sacred moment of the universe's transition.

 Still in memory